StavAshur/GridGames/README.md

-Sure!
-Here's a detailed README file to help a 12-year-old with an Apple laptop get the simulation running:

 # Grid and Agent Simulation

 This repository contains a Python simulation of a grid with agents that move according to different strategies.
-Follow the instructions below to set up and run the simulation on your Apple laptop.

 ## Prerequisites